getsolus/help-center-docs/docs/packaging/submitting-a-pull-request.md

 :::note

-Previously, with Phabricator. we required amending your commit.
+Previously, with Phabricator, we required amending your commit.
 This is no longer necessary and is not recommended.

 :::